nasd4q/while-preparing-for-ocp/REMEMBERTHIS.md

 * 1. It compiles only if Movable has a (public, static and final) location field
 * 2. It will only show the content of Movable's location field content, even if hidden
 * Overriding method can declare any RuntimeException (such as NullPointerException) in throws clause even if overriden method doesn't declare a throws clause.
 (TODO - Check it)
+* Subclass constructor : "[...] the compiler will automatically add super() as the first line [...]"
+CAREFUL that super() is accessible from the subclass !!
+If not, won't compile.

 #### Collections